-Expanded Polystyrene (EPS) is a closed cell, rigid foam plastic insulation product that uses Air as main component and does not contain the blowing agent gases HCFC or HFC, which provide a temporary increase in thermal resistance of some other insulation materials.
-Closed cell EPS insulation resists moisture while allowing good drying capacity, providing Long-Term Thermal Resistance (LTTR) over the long service periods of buildings.
-Continuous insulation eliminates thermal bridging, increasing the total effective RSI/R-value.
+Expanded Polystyrene (EPS) is a closed cell, rigid foam plastic insulation product that uses Air as main component and does not contain the blowing agent gases HCFC or CFC, which provide a temporary increase in thermal resistance of some other insulation materials at very high environmental costs.
+EPS insulation resists moisture with Low Environmental Impact, High Long-Term Thermal Resistance & Good Drying Potential over the long service periods of buildings.
+Continuous insulation eliminates thermal bridging, increasing the total effective insulation value.

 Additional Properties for all EPS Types